-Each year the department traditionally bestows a number of undergraduate prizes at our June commencement ceremony.
-All recognize distinguished academic achievement, and some also take financial need into consideration.
-If you would like to be considered for one of these prizes, please notify Nick Mahlum in the History Department office via email at email@example.com.
+Each year the department traditionally bestows a number of undergraduate awards at a year-end event in June.
+All awards recognize distinguished academic achievement, and some also take financial need into consideration.
+If you would like to be considered for one of these prizes, please notify Nick Mahlum in the History Department office via email at firstname.lastname@example.org.

 If you wish to be considered for one of the awards based partly on financial need, please make sure that you have a Free Application for Federal Student Aid (FAFSA) on file with the UO’s Office of Student Financial Aid and Scholarships (http://financialaid.uoregon.edu/).
 The form can be found online at www.fafsa.ed.gov.

 Award winners will be chosen by the History Department’s Undergraduate Major and Advising Committee.

 The following three awards have traditionally been given to graduating seniors:

 - John A. Schwab Memorial Scholarship.
 This is awarded to an outstanding undergraduate student who intends to teach history at the secondary or college level.